Feature hashing

 In machine learning, feature hashing, also known as the hashing trick (by analogy to the kernel trick), is a fast and space-efficient way of vectorizing features, i.e. turning arbitrary features into indices in a vector or matrix.
-It works by applying a hash function to the features and using their hash values as indices directly, rather than looking the indices up in an associative array.
+It works by applying a hash function to the features and using their hash values as indices directly (after a modulo operation), rather than looking the indices up in an associative array.
+In addition to its use for encoding non-numeric values, feature hashing can also be used for dimensionality reduction.

 This trick is often attributed to Weinberger et al. (2009), but there exists a much earlier description of this method published by John Moody in 1989.

 Motivation

-Motivating Example
+Motivating example

 In a typical document classification task, the input to the machine learning algorithm (both during learning and classification) is free text.
 From this, a bag of words (BOW) representation is constructed: the individual tokens are extracted and counted, and each distinct token in the training set defines a feature (independent variable) of each of the documents in both the training and test sets.

 Machine learning algorithms, however, are typically defined in terms of numerical vectors.
 Therefore, the bags of words for a set of documents is regarded as a term-document matrix where each row is a single document, and each column is a single feature/word; the entry i, j in such a matrix captures the frequency (or weight) of the j'th term of the vocabulary in document i.
 (An alternative convention swaps the rows and columns of the matrix, but this difference is immaterial.)

 Typically, these vectors are extremely sparse—according to Zipf's law.